Frequently Asked Questions...

 When do I have to submit payment?

-Payment is due at time of registration.
+Payment is due at time of registration – either in full or with a 25% deposit with 25% monthly insalments.
+We understand circumstance arise that prevent you from coming to camp.
 Once you are registered, there is a $350 cancellation fee.
-Cancellations must be received by Friday, May 15th, allowing us time to fill the space from our wait list.
+Cancellations must be received at least 6 weeks before your camp start date, allowing us time to fill the space from our wait list.

 Will I need a car?